 This creamy tamarind chicken curry tastes like a tangy and spicy Indian tomato soup.
 In other words, it’s delicious.
-The best part is that you can make it in a crock pot.
-I love using my slow cooker in the fall/winter.
-It’s so nice to be able to set it in the morning and then come home to an amazing and warming aroma.
+The best part is that you can make it in a crockpot.
+It’s so nice to be able to set it in the morning and then come home to an amazing aroma.

-- 1 lb chicken thighs, cut into smaller pieces
+- 1 pound skinless and boneless chicken thighs, cut into cubes

 - 3 garlic cloves, minced